-- Measure FSH, LH, AMH (anti-Müllerian hormone), oestradiol or testosterone levels in a woman with symptoms at the normal age for menopause (over 45 years) because these results are unlikely to change your management.
+- Measure FSH, LH, AMH (anti-Müllerian hormone), oestradiol or testosterone, inhibin A or B (which inhibit FSH production) levels and antral count or ovarian volume in a woman with symptoms at the normal age for menopause (over 45 years) because these results are unlikely to change your management.
 The indications for intervention are clinical.

 - Ask about absolute or relative contraindications to MHT: uncontrolled hypertension, undiagnosed abnormal bleeding, previous breast or endometrial cancer and personal history or high inherited risk of thrombo-embolic disease

 - Ensure that screening (breast, cervical) is up to date